CrossRef/event-data-user-guide/docs/quality-assurance/quality.md

 ### Twitter compliance

-Around 5% of tweets that we capture are subsequently deleted.
-When this happens, we will update the Event to remove the Twitter-specific data (`subj_id`, which contains the tweet ID and `subj` metadata which also contains the author) and mark the Event as having been deleted.
+Around 5% of Tweets that we capture are subsequently deleted.
+When this happens, we will update the Event to remove the Twitter-specific data (`subj_id`, which contains the Tweet ID and `subj` metadata which also contains the author) and mark the Event as having been deleted.
 This is documented in the [updates](/guide/data/updates) section.

 Checks run every day.
-They will check every tweet mentioned in an Event three times:
+They will check every Tweet mentioned in an Event three times:

  - The day after the Tweet was published.
  - One month after the Tweet was published.